 Not to be mistaken with Francis Coppola, Frances is the author of the Coppola Comment finance and economics blog, a contributor to Forbes and the Financial Times, and an occasional blogger for Open Democracy and other publications.
 She studied singing and piano at the Royal College of Music and design risk management systems for NatWest and financial and regulatory reporting systems for Midland Bank (now HSBC).
 After the financial crisis, she found herself back in finance as a writer and commentator to provide expert insight into the finance industry.

 The MyFabFinance website created by nationally recognized millennial money expert Tonya Rapley is dedicated to helping millennial women transform their money story from a thriller into a feel-good adventure.
-Rapley is dedicated to helping women become whom they are meant to be without any barriers or hardship.
+Rapley is dedicated to helping women become who they are meant to be without any barriers or hardship.
 With leading financial education and lifestyle tips, the blog is a limitless resource for financial and professional growth.

 7) Fareed Zakaria

-Well-known as the host of CNN’s Fareed Zakaria GPS, he is an Indian-American journalist, political commentator, and author who has spent his career providing insight about international issues and foreign affairs.
+Well-known as the host of CNN’s Fareed Zakaria GPS, he is an Indian-American journalist, political commentator, and author who has spent his career providing insight into international issues and foreign affairs.
 At the same time, he also writes a weekly paid column for The Washington Post and has been a columnist for Newsweek, editor of Newsweek International, and an editor at large at Time Magazine.

 8) Anthony O’Neal